Banner

 On Knowledge Discovery and Interactive Intelligent Visualization of Biomedical Data - Challenges in Human-Computer Interaction & Biomedical Informatics

-Andreas Holzinger, Human-Centered AI Lab, Institute for Medical Informatics and Statistics, Medical University Graz, Austria
+Andreas Holzinger, Medical University Graz, Austria

 Visualization & Data Mining for High Dimensional Datasets

-Alfred Inselberg, School of Mathematical Sciences, Tel Aviv University, Israel
+Alfred Inselberg, Tel Aviv University, Israel

 Issues in Combined Static and Dynamic Data Management